awslabs/smt-ml-runtime-predictor/src/smt_ml_runtime_predictor/README.md

 ```
 python run_solver_label.py
 ```
-Againg, this pythin script can be edited to select benchmark directories.
+Again, this pythin script can be edited to select benchmark directories.
 Please make sure cvc5 and z3 have been added to your $path.

 To reproduce labels, run the following command: